The period-index problem for twisted topological K-theory: Introduction

 Let $X$ be a connected CW-complex.
-An Azumaya algebra $\mathcal{A}$ on $X$ is a non-commutative algebra over the sheaf $\mathcal{C}$ of complex-values functions on $X$ such that $\mathcal{A}$ is a vector bundle of rank $n^2$, and the stalks are finite dimensional complex matrix algebras $M_n(\CC)$.
-In this case, the number $n$ is called the \textit{degree of $\mathcal{A}$}.
+An Azumaya algebra $\mathcal{A}$ of degree $n$ on $X$ is a non-commutative algebra over the sheaf $\mathcal{C}$ of complex-valued functions on $X$ such that $\mathcal{A}$ is a vector bundle of rank $n^2$ and the stalks are finite dimensional complex matrix algebras $M_n(\CC)$.
 Examples of Azumaya algebras include the sheaves of endomorphisms of complex vector bundles and the complex Clifford bundles $\CC l(E)$ of oriented even-dimensional real vector bundles $E$.
-The Brauer group $\Br(X)$ classifies topological Azumaya algebras on $X$ up to the usual Brauer equivalence: $\mathcal{A}_0$ and $\mathcal{A}_1$ are Brauer equivalent if there exist vector bundles $\mathcal{E}_0$ and $\mathcal{E}_1$ such that there is an algebra isomorphism
+The Brauer group $\Br(X)$ classifies topological Azumaya algebras on $X$ up to the usual Brauer equivalence: $\mathcal{A}_0$ and $\mathcal{A}_1$ are Brauer equivalent if there exist vector bundles $\mathcal{E}_0$ and $\mathcal{E}_1$ and an isomorphism

+of sheaves of $\mathcal{C}$-algebras.
 Define $\Br(X)$ to be the free abelian group on isomorphism classes of Azumaya algebras modulo Brauer equivalence.

 The group $\Br(X)$ is a subgroup of the cohomological Brauer group $\Br'(X)=\Hoh^3(X,\ZZ)_{\tors}$.
-This inclusion is constructed in the following way.
+This inclusion is obtained in the following way.
 There is an exact sequence

 which induces an exact sequence in non-abelian cohomology